Monotonicity and Competitive Equilibrium in Cake-cutting: Welfare-Maximizing Rules

 Combining the latter inequality with the assumption that $i$ envies $j$ ($v_i(X_j) > v_i(X_i)$) gives:

 Since $x w'(x)$ is weakly decreasing, this implies:

 so $i$ is relatively-richer than $j$. \end{proof}

+Now we can prove our main theorem. \begin{proof}[Proof of Theorem \ref{lem:rel-prop}] Let $X$ be an allocation selected by the \wmrel{w} rule.
+We prove that $X$ is proportional.

-The previous lemma also holds when $X$ is selected by the \wmabs{w} rule, and "relatively-richer" is replaced by ``absolutely-richer''.
-The proof is entirely analogous.
-The next theorem. is true only for relative values. \begin{theorem} If the function $w$ is hyper-concave ($x w'(x)$ is weakly decreasing), then the \wmrel{w} rule is proportional. \end{theorem} \begin{proof} Let $X$ be an allocation selected by \wmrel{w}.
-Call an agent "unhappy" if $\vrel_i(X_i)<1/n$.
-Proving PROP is equivalent to proving that there are no unhappy agents.
-Suppose by contradiction that agent $i$ is unhappy.
-By the pigeonhole principle, he necessarily envies some other agent, say $j$.
+Call an agent $i$ ``unhappy'' if $\vrel_i(X_i)<1/n$.
+Suppose by contradiction that $X$ is not proportional.
+Then there is at least one unhappy agent, say $i$.
+By the pigeonhole principle, $i$ necessarily envies some other agent, say $j$.
 By Lemma \ref{lem:envy}, agent $j$ must be relatively-poorer than $i$, so $j$ is also unhappy.
 Now, consider the set of all unhappy agents.
 Since each agent in the set envies another agent in the set, there must be a cycle of agents envying each other.
 But this contradicts the optimality of $X$.
 Hence, the set of unhappy agents must be empty. \end{proof}

-\begin{remark} Strict concavity is not sufficient for proportionality.
+\begin{remark} We do not know if hyper-concavity is necessary for proportionality.
+We do know that strict concavity is not sufficient for proportionality.
 For example, for some constant $p\in(0,1)$, Let $w_p(x) = x^p$.
 Note that $w_p$ is strictly concave but not hyper-concave.
 Consider the following cake:

 Let $x\in[0,1]$ be the value given to Alice.
 The value remaining for Bob is $1-2x/3$.
 By proportionality, Bob must receive at least $1/2$, so a proportional rule must select $x\leq 3/4$.
 The total relative (and absolute) welfare, as a function of $x$, is given by: